-installation.
-Refer to an "Apollo Ball Valve Binder", where applicable for application guidance or contact your distributor or the factory for more detailed assistance.
+Proper valve selection is the first step in any successful installation.
+Refer to an "Apollo Top Entry Ball Valve" catalog for application guidance or contact your distributor or the factory for more detailed assistance.
 WARNING: All installations shall be provided with pressure relief devices in accordance with the requirements of the Pressure Equipment Directive 97/23/EC.
 Proper installation prior to initial operation is the user's responsibility.
-Furthermore where an additional hazard can occur due to valve exposure to fire or other unexpected external heat source, a supplemental pressure relief device shall be installed to protect against excessive pressure.
+Furthermore, where an additional hazard can occur due to valve exposure to fire or other unexpected external heat source, a supplemental pressure relief device shall be installed to protect against excessive pressure.
 This device shall prevent the pressure from rising more than 21% above the maximum allowable working pressure.
+Means must also be provided to monitor valve filling to prevent over pressurization and instability.